Perceptogram: Reconstructing Visual Percepts and Presumptive Electrode Preference from EEG: Methods

 \subsubsection{NSD}

 7T fMRI data was collected for Microsoft's COCO images database \citep{coco_dataset_2014} with images presented for 3 seconds and 1 second inter-trial interval.
 982 images shared across 4 trial-complete subjects were used as the test set, while each subject had 8859 exclusive images (not shared across subjects) that were used as the training set.
 Image presentation order was pseudo-randomized across the entire image set, with each image presented 3 times to enhance the signal-to-noise ratio.
+The original dataset includes the preprocessed betas commonly used in decoding, which is what we used.